The complete 5x5 strength training guide

 Do I need to eat differently?

-You need to eat enough protein — roughly 1.6-2.2g per kg of body weight daily.
+You need to eat enough protein.
+A meta-analysis by Morton et al. (2018, British Journal of Sports Medicine) found that 1.6g per kg of body weight daily is the threshold for maximizing muscle protein synthesis, with diminishing returns up to about 2.2g/kg.
 A 75kg person should aim for 120-165g of protein per day.

 Beyond protein, eat enough total calories to support your training.
 If you’re trying to lose weight simultaneously, expect slower strength progress.
 If you’re eating at maintenance or a slight surplus, you’ll recover better and progress faster.